The Office of Undergraduate Education (OUE) can connect you to resources that enrich your college experience and help you make

 Students approach higher education from various starting points; some are focused on pursuing admission to a specific, highly-selective program.
 Others are truly exploring.
 Many know where they want to end up career-wise, but don’t know how to get there.
 Students in the Program in Exploratory Studies work with a group of highly-skilled advisors who help them explore their various interests, set academic goals, and customize their educational path.

 From black holes and Black Mirror, to Black Panther and the Mother of Dragons, first-year seminars focus on intriguing topics structured to meet our rigorous academic standards.
 Limited to 19 students in each course, the seminars offer opportunities to connect with your professor and with other students who share your interests.

 Academic advising is a critical component in the success of our students.
 Advisors can assist students in creating and achieving educational, career and life goals.
 Advising and student support centers can be found across the Boulder campus; some are housed within one of the colleges and schools and others are stand-alone programs.
-Support services vary but include academic advising, academic coaching, and overall academic support.
+Support services vary but include academic advising, academic coaching, intra-university transfer, retroactive withdrawal, and overall academic support.